secretstartups/handbook/values/index.html.md

 _Values are not just things we do but things that actively drive good behaviour.
 When we remove them it doesn't mean we stopped believing in it, just that it wasn't actively helping to drive behaviour.
 If we don't prune our sub-values, then we will be like every other company, things that make sense but are not leading to a better culture._

-1. A Team Member must submit a Merge Request to **remove** a sub-value from the Handbook Page
+1. To **remove** a sub-value from the Handbook page, submit your change through a merge request and explain your reasons in the merge request description.
 1. The GitLab Value Handbook Page owner must approve and merge the request.